CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 1. In the left-hand pane of Internet Information Service (IIS) Manager, expand the server node.
 1. Right-click on the [site][Create Web Site] the application should be installed under and select `Add Application…`
 1. Set the `Alias` to `gateway`.
 This must be lowercase.
-1. Click `Select…` and from the Application pool dropdown select the `CORTEX Gateway` application pool and click `OK`.
+1. Click `Select…` and from the Application pool dropdown select the `Cortex Gateway` application pool and click `OK`.
 1. Set the `Physical path` to `C:\inetpub\wwwroot\Cortex\Gateway` by clicking on the ellipses `…` and selecting the appropriate directory.
 Create the `C:\inetpub\wwwroot\Cortex\Gateway` directory if it does not already exist.
 1. Click `OK`.